The Cosmos is infinite, and so is time; no beginning nor end!

 Prominent examples:

-• Mitosis (Cell division) consists of 4 phases.
+• Mitosis, a Type of Cell division, consists of four phases.
 (Prophase, Metaphase, Anaphase, Telophase.)

 • Body organs: Respiratory system & heartbeat.
 (Each has 4 phases.)